CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 A **class** describes a collection of related pieces of metadata called **properties** and their respective data types.
 In some ways, this is similar to describing the columns of a database table.
 However, this analogy is not completely applicable, as this specification allows for texture storage, not just columnar formats.

 A class definition describes what metadata is available.
 However, it does not describe how this metadata is stored.
-The section on [Instantiation](#instantiation) will provide more information.
+The section on [Instances](#instances) will provide more information.

 The following example shows the basics of how classes describe the data types, without describing where the data is stored.
 The following section will show how to connect these classes to the actual metadata in various storage formats.